Last Updated on

-After a not-so-fun year of three surgeries, and almost non-stop medication, I thought that an alternative treatment would be good to help detox both my body and my mind – something I didn’t feel I was getting from western medicine.
+After a not-so-fun year of three surgeries, and almost non-stop medication, I thought that an alternative treatment would be a good solution.
+I knew that I needed to detox both my body and my mind.
+And I wasn’t getting it from western medicine.

 Turns out, Ayurvedic Medicine is not an alternative medicine.
 It’s one of the oldest scientifically proven medicines that originated over 5000 years ago.